Academic reputation

 A student smiling while sitting with others at a table.

-Many of our students also go on to postgraduate study.
-Recent graduates have progressed to Harvard, Oxford, Cambridge, London School of Economics, University College London, Copenhagen Business School and the Paris School of Economics.
+Many graduates also progress to postgraduate study.
+Recent destinations include Harvard, Oxford, Cambridge, London School of Economics, University College London, Copenhagen Business School and the Paris School of Economics.

 Course structure